YeonCheolGit/Codility/README.md

-## Practise Codility tests
+# Codility

-You need to change class name to `Solution` if you use this at Codility.
+Repository for paractising Colility tasks. if you use this at Codility, You need to change class name to `Solution`.